Three months earlier, their world had changed.

 Often, we use the word worship to describe certain things we do in certain settings.
 I’d suggest:

-Worship is the moment-by-moment outflow
+the moment-by-moment outflow

-of loving the Lord your God
+of loving the one true God

 with all your heart.